sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

 1. Navigate to the **Build** tab in the left-hand toolbar and scroll to the **Advanced** menu.
 1. Expand the option titled **Edit HTML Head**.
 1. Click  **Edit** to begin editing your HTML head.
-   A window appears where you can insert your custom HTML.
+   <br>A window appears where you can insert your custom HTML.
 1. Once you've finished making your changes, click the **Update** button.

 {% anchor h4 %}